You’re trapped by debt.

 The two best ways to supercharge your income are:

-Since I haven’t had a “day job” since 2008, I tend to focus on the second option: hustling during the evenings and weekends.
+Since promotions are rare, I like to focus on the second option: hustling during your time off.

-Yes, you’ll have to hustle.
-Most people aren’t willing to do that.
+Most people aren’t willing to hustle.
 Most people are broke.

 Here’s the simple formula: